-168. Registered identifier applied as brand
+168. Requirements for brands

-A registered identifier applied as a brand to a deer must be legibly displayed on an eartag that is —
+For the purposes of regulation 165(4)(a), a registered identifier is applied as a brand in accordance with this regulation if it is legibly displayed on an eartag that is —

 (a) an approved device; and

-(b) applied to the ear of the animal specified for that purpose in the owner’s certificate of registration as an owner of stock.
+(b) applied to the ear of the deer specified for the purpose of applying an eartag in the owner’s certificate of registration as an owner of stock.

-169. Registered identifier applied as an earmark
+[Regulation 168 inserted: Gazette 27 Jun 2019 p.
+2443.]

+169. Requirements for earmarks

-(1) A registered identifier applied as an earmark to a deer must —
+For the purposes of regulation 165(4)(b), a registered identifier is applied as an earmark in accordance with this regulation if —

-(a) be applied to the ear of the animal specified for that purpose in the owner’s certificate of registration as an owner of stock; and
+(a) it is applied to the ear of the deer specified for the purpose of applying an earmark in the owner’s certificate of registration as an owner of stock; and

-(b) meet the requirements of subregulation (2).

-(2) Each symbol forming part of an earmark must be not less than 12 mm across its maximum dimension at the time when the earmark is applied.
+(b) each symbol forming part of the earmark is not less than 12 mm across its maximum dimension at the time when the earmark is applied.

+[Regulation 169 inserted: Gazette 27 Jun 2019 p.
+2443.]

-Division 2 — Horses
+Division 2 — Horses and donkeys

+[Heading inserted: Gazette 27 Jun 2019 p.
+2444.]

-170. Owners to identify horses
+170. Owners to identify horses and donkeys

-(1) An owner of a horse, other than an imported horse or a horse from a pound, that is kept on a property in the south-west of the State must identify the horse, or cause it to be identified, in accordance with this regulation —
+(1) An owner of a horse or donkey, other than an imported horse or donkey or a horse or donkey from a pound, that is being kept on a property in the south-west of the State must identify the horse or donkey, or cause it to be identified, in accordance with this regulation —

-(a) if it is moved from the property on which it is kept before it reaches 6 months of age and before it is identified in accordance with this regulation — when it is moved; or
+(a) if it is moved from the property on which it is kept and before it is identified in accordance with this regulation — before it is moved; or

 (b) otherwise — before it reaches 6 months of age.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

-(2) An owner of a horse other than —

-(a) an imported horse; or

-(b) a horse from a pound; or

-(c) a horse that is kept on a property in the south-west of the State,

-must identify the horse, or cause it to be identified, in accordance with this regulation —
+(2) An owner of a horse or donkey, other than an imported horse or donkey or a horse or donkey from a pound, that is being kept on a property not in the south-west of the State must identify the horse or donkey, or cause it to be identified, in accordance with this regulation —

-(d) if it is moved from the property on which it is kept before it reaches 18 months of age and before it is identified in accordance with this regulation — when it is moved; or
+(a) if it is moved from the property on which it is kept and before it is identified in accordance with this regulation — before it is moved; or

-(e) otherwise — before it reaches 18 months of age.
+(b) otherwise — before it reaches 18 months of age.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

-(3) An owner of an imported horse must identify the horse, or cause it to be identified, in accordance with this regulation —
+(3) An owner of an imported horse or donkey must identify it, or cause it to be identified, in accordance with this regulation —

-(a) if the horse is moved from the property on which it is kept within 14 days of it being imported and before it is identified in accordance with this regulation — when it is moved; or
+(a) if it is moved from the property on which it is kept and before it is identified in accordance with this regulation — before it is moved; or

 (b) otherwise — within 14 days of it being imported.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

-(4) An owner of a horse from a pound must identify the horse, or cause it to be identified, in accordance with this regulation —
+(4) An owner of a horse or donkey from a pound must identify it, or cause it to be identified, in accordance with this regulation —

-(a) if the horse is moved from the property on which it is kept within 14 days of the owner taking possession of it from the pound and before it is identified in accordance with this regulation — when it is moved; or
+(a) if it is moved from the property on which it is kept and before it is identified in accordance with this regulation — before it is moved; or

 (b) otherwise — within 14 days of the owner taking possession of it from the pound.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

-(5) For the purposes of this regulation, an owner of a horse may identify the horse, or cause it to be identified, with either or both of the following identifiers —
+(5) A horse or donkey is identified in accordance with this regulation if it is identified with any of the following identifiers —

 (a) a registered identifier applied as a brand in accordance with regulation 173;

-(b) an approved identifier for horses.
+(b) an approved identifier for horses or donkeys.

+[Regulation 170 inserted: Gazette 27 Jun 2019 p.
+2444-5.]

-171. Exemption for foals
+171. Exemption for unweaned horses and donkeys